Indonesia to revise ownership rules in sectors restricted to foreigners - minister

-JAKARTA, June 20 Indonesia is in the process of revising ownership rules in a list of sectors that are partially or fully closed to foreigners, a cabinet minister said on Tuesday.
+JAKARTA, June 20 (Reuters) - Indonesia is in the process of revising ownership rules in a list of sectors that are partially or fully closed to foreigners, a cabinet minister said on Tuesday.

 "The president really wants investment to increase," Transport Minister Budi Karya Sumadi told reporters.